creas002/raspberry-noaa-v2/docs/setting_sdr_source_id.md

 # Setting SDR Device ID

-Good news - If you are using more than 1 SDR Dongle in your RN2 configuration and you wish to assign a particular SDR Dongle/Antenna pair to a satellite, you can!
+Good news - If you are using more than one SDR dongle in your RN2 configuration and you wish to assign a particular SDR dongle with an antenna pair to a satellite, you can!

-  Work flow:
+  Overview of the work flow:

-    #1 - Assign a unique serial # to each RTL-SDR Dongle that you wish to specitically assign to a satellite
+    #1 - Assign a unique serial # to each RTL-SDR dongle that you wish to specitically assign to a satellite
     #2 - Update settings.yml
     #3 - Execute install_and_upgrade.sh
-    #4 - After the scheduled job executes for the satellite you assigned a unique device id to, confirm correct device ID was used.
+    #4 - After the scheduled job executes for the satellite you assigned a unique sdr device id to, confirm correct device ID was used.

-  These example instructions are for RTL-SDR Dongles.
+  The following example instructions are for RTL-SDR dongles.

-  Step #1 - Assign a unique serial # to each RTL-SDR Dongle
+  Step #1 - Assign a unique serial # to each RTL-SDR dongle

     NOTE - RTL Serial# programmed into the SDR and the sdr_device_id in settings.yml must not have any leading ZERO's or it will not work.
-           The serial number must be no more than 8 characters or less and it must be an integer and must not have any leading ZERO characters.
+           The serial number must be no more than 8 characters or less and it must be an integer and must not have any leading ZERO characters (e.g., not use 00000001 as a SN, but just 1).

 Check currect serial# of installed SDR Dongle's

-	rtl_test -t
+	$ rtl_test -t
 	Found 2 device(s):
   	0:  RTLSDRBlog, Blog V4, SN: 00000001
   	1:  RTLSDRBlog, Blog V4, SN: 00000001

-Change the SDR serial #, when prompted, select 'y' to change Since our SDR Device ID's must fall between 1-9, we will update both SDR Dongles with serial #'s 1 & 2, so remove all but the one of the SDR's whose serial # you want to update before running rtl_eeprom utility.
+Change the SDR serial #, when prompted, select 'y' to change
+Important: Since our SDR Device SN's must fall between 1-9, we will update both SDR Dongles with a new serial # 1 & 2, respectively.
+To do so we will remove all but the one of the SDR's whose serial # you want to update before running rtl_eeprom utility.

-	rtl_eeprom -s 1
+	$ rtl_eeprom -s 1
 	Found 1 device(s):
 	  0:  Generic RTL2832U OEM